seL4/l4v/tools/autocorres/README.md

   * `ts_force RULE_NAME = FUNC_NAMES`: Force the given
     functions to be type-strengthened to the given type, even if a "better" type could otherwise be used.
+    See `tests/examples/type_strengthen_tricks.thy`.

   * `no_heap_abs = FUNC_NAMES`: Disable _heap abstraction_
     on the given list of functions.

+  * `force_heap_abs = FUNC_NAMES`: Attempt _heap abstraction_
+    on the given list of functions, even if AutoCorres' heuristics believes that they cannot be lifted.

   * `heap_abs_syntax`: Enable experimental heap abstraction
     syntactic sugar.

+Less common options (mainly for debugging):

   * `keep_going`: Attempt to ignore certain non-critical errors.